Allowissadula holosericea, Chisos Mtn False Indianmallow

 Common Name: Chisos Mtn False Indianmallow

 Also Called: Chisos Mtn.
-False Indian-mallow and Velvet-leaf Mallow
+False Indian-mallow, Velvet-leaf Mallow

 Family: Malvaceae, Globe Mallow Family